Mabby20/Mabby20/README.md

 </div>

 ### About me: :boy:
-- My name is Pavel, and I'm 28.
+- My name is Pavel.
 - :runner:In my free time I like to go hiking, fishing and cycling.
-- :green_book:I'm currently studying TypeScript and antd.

 <h3 align="center"> My stack</h3>